Special

 is event

-Checks if a specific MQTT event exists in the queue.
+Checks whether a specific MQTT event is waiting in the queue.
+Use this to conditionally process events when they arrive.

 Parameters:

-• Event Name (String): Name of the event to check
+Event Name (String): The name of the event to check for

 Returns: